creastel/ios-card-transition/README.md

 }
 ```
 ### Presented Card View (Required step)
-In the View Controller that serves as the "Presented" card view, in other word, in the View Controller that is the expanded Card View, you will need to add the CSCardPresentedView protocol:
+In the View Controller that serves as the "Presented" card view, in other word, in the View Controller that is the expanded Card View, you will need to define a CSCardTransitionInteractor and add the CSCardPresentedView protocol:
 ``` swift
 class YourViewController: UIViewController {
     ...